 - A distortionary and centrally controlled municipal taxation regime that greatly reduces the incentives of municipalities to approve new construction;

-- and a cumbersome planning system that involves immense expense, time and uncertainty in getting approval even for building plans that completely conform to all relevant regulations.
+- A cumbersome planning system that involves immense expense, time and uncertainty in getting approval, even for building plans that completely conform to all relevant regulations.